blaisedias/jivelite/pcp-scripts/README.pcp-scripts.md

 *  `AUTO_TOUCHSCREEN_SETUP` see `Touch screen setup` below

-Note setting `JL_RESIZE_AT_STARTUP` and `JL_RESIZE_AT_STARTUP` can result in Jivelite terminating and "restarting" multiple times, on resource constrained platforms - recommendation is not to turn on these settings.
+Note setting `JL_RESIZE_AT_STARTUP` and `JL_RESIZE_AT_STARTUP` can result in Jivelite terminating and restarting multiple times, on resource constrained platforms - recommendation is not to turn on these settings.